 West Des Moines, Iowa

-Show Heartland Co-op CEO Tom Hauschel a photo of any of the 63 grain elevators his cooperative operates throughout the state of Iowa, and he can proudly name the location of every one of them without hesitation.
+By looking at a picture alone, Heartland Co-op CEO Tom Hauschel can proudly name and identify the location of every one of the 63 grain elevators his cooperative operates throughout the state of Iowa—without hesitation.

 But the current apple of his eye is a massive new elevator in Fairfield, Iowa, which opened in October 2015 after four years of planning and 18 months of construction.
 The Fairfield facility can store an astonishing 4.4 million bushels of corn and soybeans, and can load a 112-car train full of grain in under 15 hours.